 Step 1: Connect your device to the computer and launch PassFab Android Unlocker.

-Step 2: Select Remove Google Lock(FRP), and click Start button on next page.
+Step 2: Select Remove Google Lock(FRP).

 Part 3: FAQs about FRP

 Q1: How to disable FRP lock?